Sdamirsa/PanCanAID/For Team/PanCanAID_2024_Guide/Segmentation_Guide.md

 | GP/Trained MedStd | Me OR Radiologist | Inferior Vena Cava | **IVC**          | Around IVC, from highest segmented organ to lowest segmented organ (slice)   | Pen  | 7                     |

 </details>

-This table guides you on proper segmentation and defining names

 # PanCanAID Guides